upmc-enterprises/elasticsearch-operator/README.md

 ## Cloud

-The operator was also _currently_ designed to leverage [Amazon AWS S3](https://aws.amazon.com/s3/) for snapshots / restores to the  elastic cluster.
+The operator was also _currently_ designed to leverage [Amazon AWS S3](https://aws.amazon.com/s3/) for snapshot / restore to the  elastic cluster.
 The goal of this project is to extend to support additional clouds and scenarios to make it fully featured.

+By swapping out the storage types, this can be used in GKE, but snapshots won't work at the moment.

 # Usage